4alpha/training/assignments.md

  12. Find all titles with no. of employees, show list in ascending order of no. of employees.
  13. Find the employees having first name "Aleksandar" and if last name is "Armand" then display "YES" else display "no".
  14. Find all the titles starting with 'Se' along with no. of employees.
+ 15. Find the employees hired in between 1991 and 1990, display full name and message as 'Hello Sir' if employee is male, 'Hello mam' if employee is Female, 'Hello' if gender is other than male and female.